realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 ## The Patriarchs and the Nation of Israel (\~2000 BC)

 God called Abraham, establishing a covenant promising land, descendants, and blessing to all nations.
-This covenant would ultimately point to the Messiah, Jesus Christ.
+This covenant would ultimately point to the Messiah, Yeshua of Nazareth.

 ## The Exodus and the Kingdom (\~1446 BC to \~1000 BC)